Exploiting the Linux Kernel

 • Host OS: Linux (recommended) or Windows.

-• VMWare Workstation Player.
+• VMWare Workstation Player or Pro.

 • 7-Zip.